Can you trust UK new car sales figures?

-Up to 15 per cent of new car registrations could be pre-registered, leaving thousands of unsold motors sitting on forecourts and skewing industry figures.
+Up to 20 per cent of all new car registrations could be pre-registered, leaving thousands of unsold vehicles sitting on dealer courts and skewing industry figures, new research reveals.

-Pre-registering involves a dealership buying new cars from the manufacturer and registering them to itself, making them the first owner.
-The car already has a number plate and is sat on a forecourt.
-It'll have just a handful of miles on the clock and will be on sale for a fraction of a new car price.
+Pre-registering involves a dealership buying new cars from the manufacturer and registering them to itself, making the dealer the first owner.
+The car already has a number plate and after 90 days can be resold as a used car.
+It'll have just a handful of miles on the clock - our research found hundreds with less than 25 miles - and will be on sale for a fraction of a new car price.

 A Ford spokesman said its cars were former staff vehicles and models that were damaged between factory and dealer but also admitted to including "cars which are pre-registered and sold as used by Ford-owned dealers in support of their retail activities".

 Mike Hawes, SMMT chief executive, admitted it wasn't a new tactic, either.
 "This is something that has always happened," he said.
 "Any manufacturer will have a volume target to reach and they have a variety of channels at their disposal to hit those volumes."

 There's also an impact to the consumer.
 Pre-registered cars come with many benefits of buying new but for a fraction of the price.
 Philip Nothard, retail and consumer specialist at CAP HPI, explained: "While manufacturers fight shy of reporting figures officially, dealers know they can use these vehicles to create attractive deals.

 "Large volumes of pre-registered cars can put pressure on the nearly new market yet a savvy dealer will manage this to differentiate the offers and hit their targets."

 What do you think of the practice of pre-registering cars?
 Join the debate in the comments section below...